 Dealt with all the significant hazards, considering the number of affected personnel.

-Ensured precautions/mitigation is reasonable and the remaining risk is low.
+Ensured precautions/mitigation is reasonable and the remaining risk is ALARP.

 Ensured personnel’s responsibilities are clearly defined.

 Ensured all employees involved with the task/operation/activity have participated in the risk assessment process or as a minimum had the opportunity to review and comment on the risk assessment.